Activating the Brain for Learning

 - Keep your room at a comfortable temp by using fans, open doors or windows, blow fan across a tray of water, keep windows shaded, use cool colors.

 - Keep lighting bright.

 - Try to expose your students to as much natural light as possible.

 - Post student work and interesting, rich displays.

 Stand up and walk around your space.
 Take deep breaths, inhaling and exhaling while raising your arms up to the ceiling and back down again.
 Move your head from side to side and back down again.
 Stretch out any stiff muscles.

 Look out the window and take in the view.
 If there is a piece of nature in the room such as a plant or a stone, take a moment to admire its beauty, or pick it up and connect to it.
-Drink a glass of water, poke your head out the door for some fresh air, and come back inside to start your section quiz.
+Drink a glass of water, poke your head out the door for some fresh air, and come back inside.
 Learning can be fun, and breaks are good for the brain!